 You will be spending most of your time studying two dimensional sections of three dimensional structures, and will encounter a number of atypical perspectives caused by the plane of section (Imagine that you are sectioning an orange in sagittal, parasagittal, equatorial and diagonal planes.
 The appearance of the orange sections is quite different depending upon the plane of section--the same variation in appearance occurs in tissue and organs because of the angle of sectioning).
 Try to find a typical perspective for your introduction to a new tissue or organ (use your atlas as a guide).
 Then try to imagine what it would look like in three dimensions.

 You are expected to learn histology by learning the lecture material AND by studying the slides of tissues and organs using virtual microscopy on the Michigan Histology website.
 The other items of materials, listed below and in the Looking Glass Histology M+Box, should serve as the sources of information necessary for you to understand the functional significance of the structures that you view in the virtual images.
 A link to download the SecondLook™ Histology mobile review application will be provided to you in the first introductory lecture or you can download the complete (not the Basic Tissue app) SecondLook™ mobile all from the iTunes or the Google Play stores.
-The use of one of the following textbooks or histology atlases is also recommended (older editions will serve equally well):
+The use of one of the following textbooks is also recommended (older editions will serve equally well):

 Wheater's Functional Histology, 6th ed., Elsevier, 2014 by B. Young et al.

 or Histology: A Text and Atlas, 8th ed., LWW, 2020 by W. Pawlina.